Pilkhana, Bangladesh

-Pilkhana is a para-military cantonment in Dhaka.
+Pilkhana (Bengali: পিলখানা) is a para-military cantonment in Dhaka.
 It is the headquarters of Border Guard Bangladesh, located to the south of Dhanmondi in Dhaka of Bangladesh.

 Etymology

 The word Pilkhana means "stable of elephants".
 Pilkhana is not officially named in any record of Dhaka City Corporation, but this is the popular name of this place as elephants are a part of its history (pil means "elephant" and khana means "home").